javierllaca/hedge/README.txt

 In order to account for non-ASCII characters in Spanish data, UTF-8 is used for text encoding.

-Add the following flags at compilation and execution:
+The following flags are added at compilation and execution: javac -encoding utf8 ...	(compilation) java -Dfile.encoding=UTF-8 ...	(execution)

-Compilation:
-javac -encoding utf8 ...

-Execution:
-java -Dfile.encoding=UTF-8 ...